 Don’t expect strawberries in December at Farmstand – a clean-lined minimalist diner inspired by the namesake roadside produce stalls of America’s Midwest.
 Unrefined, GM-free, sustainable and seasonal are its watchwords, and the food’s also healthy without ramming the ethos down people’s throats.
 Colourful salad boxes and trays are the big sellers, supported by liquid assets including cold-pressed juices, gluten-free lager and filtered water.
 There are takeaways and online deliveries too.

 These spiralising sisters need no introduction, and their first ‘clean’ café – a chic, sleek vision in brushed gold, blond wood and herb-green upholstery – is bang on-trend.
-It’s also a snug fit for Selfridge’s Body Studio.
-Buy into the H&H brand via organic gluten-free dishes without refined sugars or hydrogenated fats – think stews made with their famous bone-broth base, a ‘spag bol’ involving ‘courgetti’ noodles, and luxurious ‘choco-coco’ smoothies.
+It’s also a snug fit for Selfridges Body Studio.
+Buy into the H+H brand via organic, gluten-free dishes without refined sugars or hydrogenated fats – think mugs of their famous Pep-Up broth, a ‘spag bol’ involving spiralised celeriac noodles, cultured ketchups, kale caesar salad and ‘Go to Green’ smoothies.

 A longboard outside the door points up the breezy surfing vibe at this addition to the surging poké roadshow – an airy spot with a clean Asiatic look and a menu of Hawaiian-style raw fish salad bowls.
 Choose one of the ready-mades or build your own combo from the colourful pick ’n’ mix assembly line.
 Seating is limited, but Honi is just fine for a grab-and-go lunch or an early-evening refresher.
-Try the branch in Aldgate too.
+Try the branches in Fenchurch Street, Hammersmith and Marylebone too.

 Japanese, vegan, and organic?
 What’s not to love – and, rest assured, we do love this cool little miracle near King’s Cross station.
 Only the slurping of noodles disturbs the Zen-like tranquillity, as punters dip into a virtuously healthy menu that makes the most of a few key ingredients (expects lots of tofu and seaweed).
 Laidback staff go with the flow, while zealous foodie workshops, art exhibitions and live music make Itadaki even more lovable.